jp-mess/relative-geometry-article/index.md

 Levenberg-Marquardt ultimately solves this minimization problem, and for this demo I've taken the default solver options [from the ceres github library](https://github.com/ceres-solver/ceres-solver/blob/master/examples/bundle_adjuster.cc)

+## Ring Constraints

+To implement a ring constraint